mnr/writing-wip/kwak-anthology.md

 "This meal behaves a bit differently," says Araci.
 Downrange, Lupe connects power to the oven and pushes in the meal, then both officers hustle back to the folding chairs.

 "Let's give this a minute," says Araci.
 He turns to watch the table and for a minute nothing happens.
-Farj begins to object but is interrupted by an explosion.
+Farj objects but is interrupted by an explosion.
 The table, oven, and meal disappear in a cloud of smoke, bits of all three returning earthward in a graceful arc.

 “The last time we met, I knew little about what Dakota was doing.
 I didn’t realize she had an experimental Hestia meal box.
 But I suspect you realized that when you saw the serial number and made your abrupt exit.”